Capsules for the top 20 drivers in the Sprint Cup stands, plus five additional drivers of note.

 Team: Michael Waltrip Racing

 WHERE HE STANDS: Clint Bowyer dropped one spot from eighth to ninth place after Kansas, but was moved back to eighth after Matt Kenseth's penalty.
-Bowyer is 64 points behind series leader Jimmie Johnson, trails seventh-ranked Kyle Busch by 10 points and leads ninth-ranked Paul Menard
+Bowyer is 64 points behind series leader Jimmie Johnson, trails seventh-ranked Kyle Busch by 10 points and leads ninth-ranked Paul Menard by seven points.

 RICHMOND RECORD: 14 career starts, 2 wins, 2 top-fives, 8 top-10s, 0 poles.
 Best career finish: First in spring 2008 and fall 2012.
 Finished seventh in last year's spring race and was first in the fall